Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Results

-To aid the interpretation of the transport regimes, Fig.~\ref{fig:fig2}\textit{B} shows magnified cross-sectional views at representative temperatures ($T = 0.30$, $2.00$, and $10.00$), corresponding to the crystalline, sublattice-melted, and fully molten states already discussed in Figs.\ref{fig:fig1}\textit{C, E, F}.
+To aid the interpretation of the transport regimes, Fig.~\ref{fig:fig2}\textit{B} shows magnified cross-sectional views at representative temperatures ($T = 0.30$, $2.00$, and $10.00$), corresponding to the crystalline, sublattice-melted, and fully molten states already discussed in Figs.~\ref{fig:fig1}\textit{C, E, F}.
 These views highlight the progressive loss of order in the carrier sublattice while the host lattice remains intact in the sublattice-melting regime, followed by complete disordering of both components at high temperature.

-To quantitatively characterize these structural correlations, we calculate the radial distribution function (RDF), $g_{\alpha\alpha}(r)$, for both carrier and host particles (see Eq.~\ref{eqn:rdf} in Materials and Methods).
+To quantitatively characterize these structural correlations, we calculate the radial distribution function (RDF), $g_{\alpha\alpha}(r)$, for both carrier and host particles (see ``Materials and Methods'').
 As shown in Fig.~\ref{fig:fig2}\textit{C}, the RDF exhibits sharp periodic peaks at low temperature (region I), reflecting the long-range crystalline order of both the host and the carrier particles.
-In the intermediate regime (region II), the contrast becomes evident: the RDF of the host particles retains pronounced peaks even at very high temperatures (e.g., $T = 2.00$), while that of the carriers broadens into liquid-like correlations, corroborating the sublattice melting identified from the snapshots.
-At high temperatures (region III), both sublattices lose positional order, and the RDFs of hosts and carriers display the characteristic liquid-like structure with damped oscillations.
+In the intermediate regime (region III), the contrast becomes evident: the RDF of the host particles retains pronounced peaks even at higher temperatures (e.g., $T = 2.00$), while that of the carriers broadens into liquid-like correlations, corroborating the sublattice melting identified from the snapshots.
+At very high temperatures (e.g., $T = 10.00$ in region IV), both sublattices lose positional order, and the RDFs of hosts and carriers display the characteristic liquid-like structure with damped oscillations.
 A detailed analysis of the temperature evolution of the carrier and host RDFs, including the emergence of excess short-range features associated with activated carrier hopping, is provided in the Supporting Information.